donniecodesit/PrototonBot/README.md

 *ProtogenBot's current icon was made via [Mod's Protogen Creator](https://picrew.me/image_maker/362292)*

-PrototonBot is the successor to ShepherdBot Classic, a Discord Bot written by [Donovan Laws](https://github.com/donovanlaws).
+PrototonBot is the successor to ShepherdBot Classic, a Discord Bot written by [DonnieCodesIt](https://github.com/donniecodesit).
 The previous bot had been written in JavaScript and was later rewritten and improved in 2020 in C# with Discord.Net.
 The old bot has been since discontinued and is now being completely revised and renewed as of 2022, using everything I've learned about programming so far.
 I've also been taking an Engineering course at Thinkful and have learned a lot about JavaScript and Front-End and Back-End development, but that's not quite related to this bot.